hannah68/cs-lists/README.md

 Data structures are the foundation upon which you build your code.
 So a good understanding of data structures is important.

+## Learning Objectives

+- Understand some advanced data structures (beyond arrays and objects)
+- Understand the time and space complexity (Big O) of some advanced data structures
+- Understand hash tables
+- Understand linked lists
+- Implement linked lists in the form of stacks and queues

+There is also an extended learning objective:

+- Understand binary search trees

+## Introduction

 So far, the main [data types and data structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) you have been working with are the primitive types (such as booleans, numbers and strings), objects, arrays, and arrays of objects.
 You've also used [JSON](https://www.json.org/json-en.html), a structured data type that is commonly used for exchanging data between client and server (indeed, that's how you've used it).

 However, native Javascript also includes some [keyed types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Keyed_collections), which we'll look at in the form of hash tables, below.
 We'll also look at [linked lists](https://en.wikipedia.org/wiki/Linked_list), and we'll use linked lists to create other data types, such as [stacks](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) and [queues](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)).